 Spitting up is a common occurrence in healthy infants early in life.
 This is partly because of immaturity of their digestive system.
 It’s relatively harmless and usually resolves as the digestive system matures, when your baby reaches 12 to 14 months of age.

 Spit-up is sometimes called by other terms like “regurgitation” and “gastroesophageal reflux.”
 They’re just fancier ways of saying spit-up, with a minor difference.
 Regurgitation and reflux refer to the backwards movement of the stomach (gastric) contents up into the esophagus—and at times into the mouth.
-When the contents of your baby’s tummy spill out of his mouth, it’s called spit-up.
+When the contents of your baby’s tummy spill out of their mouth, it’s called spit-up.

 Babies also have less developed muscles in the upper esophagus, which makes it easier for fluids to flow back up from the stomach.